Alexander Fidora

-Alexander Fidora (Offenbach am Main, 1975), is a Catalan Professor of German origin.
+Alexander Fidora (born 1975) is a Catalan Professor of German origin.
 He is ICREA Research Professor of Philosophy and Medieval studies at the Autonomous University of Barcelona (UAB).

 Education

-He obtained his Ph.D. in 2003 at the Department of Philosophy at Frankfurt University with a thesis on Dominicus Gundissalinus and 12th century epistemology.
+He obtained his PhD in 2003 at the Department of Philosophy at Goethe University Frankfurt with a thesis on Dominicus Gundissalinus and 12th century epistemology.
 During the period 2003–2006, he directed in Frankfurt, together with Matthias Lutz-Bachmann, a research project on the history of philosophy during the 12th–14th centuries at the Collaborative Research Center from the Deutsche Forschungsgemeinschaft (DFG) “Wissenskultur und gesellschaftlicher Wandel”.

 Teaching

 Until 2006, Alexander Fidora taught in the Philosophy Departament at Frankfurt University.
 In 2006, he became Research Professor at the Institució Catalana de Recerca i Estudis Avançats (ICREA-Catalan Institute of Advanced Studies) in the Department of Ancient and Medieval Sciences of the Autonomous University of Barcelona (UAB).
 He has been visiting professor at the Saint Louis University (2004 and 2007), the Panamerican University/México D.F (2008) and the University of Frankfurt (2023).